Scrum vs Agile: Key Differences and Use Cases

 Conclusions

 The Agile approach to project management can be employed in various ways.
 Since Scrum is just one of those Agile-based frameworks, choosing the suitable project management method isn't merely about choosing one or the other.
-A more accurate approach is to determine if adopting Agile is ideal for your project management efforts.
-Then you can analyze the benefits of Scrum over different Agile methodologies to see if it suits your team dynamics, client needs, and specific requirements of your project.
+A more accurate approach is determining if adopting Agile is ideal for your project management efforts.
+Then, you can analyze the benefits of Agile vs Scrum to see if they suit your team dynamics, client needs, and the specific requirements of your project.

 Subscribe to the Alpha Serve blog